mu-box/docker-microbox-guides/ruby/rails/rails-xyz.md

 # Rails XYZ

 [Home](/) asdf
-Part of what makes Nanobox so useful is you don't even need Ruby or Rails installed on your local machine to use them.
+Part of what makes Microbox so useful is you don't even need Ruby or Rails installed on your local machine to use them.

 ## Heads up

-**HEADS UP**: All `nanobox` commands *must* be run from within your project folder.
+**HEADS UP**: All `microbox` commands *must* be run from within your project folder.

 ### Add a boxfile.yml
-Nanobox uses a <a href="https://docs.nanobox.io/boxfile/" target="\_blank">boxfile.yml</a> to configure your app's environment.
+Microbox uses a <a href="https://docs.microbox.cloud/boxfile/" target="\_blank">boxfile.yml</a> to configure your app's environment.

-At the root of your project create a `boxfile.yml` telling Nanobox you want to use the Ruby <a href="https://docs.nanobox.io/engines/" target="\_blank">engine</a>:
+At the root of your project create a `boxfile.yml` telling Microbox you want to use the Ruby <a href="https://docs.microbox.cloud/engines/" target="\_blank">engine</a>:

 ```yaml
 run.config: